jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 #### Business Task:

-* Can we identify a list of potential customers for an Airbnb cleaning Business?
+* Can we identify a list of potential customers for an Airbnb cleaning Business in Denver, Colorado?

 ## Process
 #### Data Sources Used: